Breakfast in London, dinner in Barcelona

 Plan realistic connections to start with.

-Changing trains usually only takes a minute or two to, but you need to (1) allow for possible delays to the first train, and (2) consider the consequences of missing the onward train.
+Changing trains may only take a minute or two to, but you need to (1) allow for possible delays to the first train, and (2) consider the consequences of missing the onward train.
+I explain how long to allow for connections above.

 -